In this tutorial, we'll understand the Public Switched Telephone Network (PSTN), and the basics of Plain Ordinary Telephone Service (POTS).

 To keep operating "old" channelized transmission systems with the "new" IP backbone, all of the channels are combined together to make one high-speed channel, used all at once to connect routers at each end, which communicate packets to each other.

-And, most of the technologies developed and equipment deployed in the 20th century - which is the installed base - was for POTS.
 So POTS remains part of the fundamental knowledge set in the telecommunications business.

 Join thousands of satisfied customers including the FBI Training Academy, US Marine Corps Communications School, US Army, Navy, Air Force and Coast Guard, CISA, DISA, DoJ NSD, NSA and CIA, IRS, FAA, DND, CRA, CRTC, RCMP, banks, power companies, police forces, manufacturers, government, local and regional telcos, broadband carriers, individuals, telecom planners and administrators, finance, tax and accounting personnel and many more from hundreds of companies.

 Benefit from decades of knowledge, insight and experience distilled into clear lessons designed for non‑engineers, logically organized to build one concept on another... in plain English.
 Teracom's GSA Contract supplying this training to the US government reflects approved quality and value that you can depend on.